7 unforgettable leadership lessons from the ancient Roman conqueror Julius Caesar

 In order to lead, you need confidence in your own abilities.
 This is something that Caesar never seemed to lack.

 This is illustrated by one notable incident in the ancient Roman’s life (involving pirates, of all things).
-In his account of Caesar’s life, Plutarch writes that, as a young man, Julius Caesar was abducted by the pirates.
+In his account of Caesar’s life, Plutarch writes that, as a young man, Julius Caesar was abducted by the pirates that swarmed the Mediterranean Sea.

 Livius.org provides a translation of what happened next: “First, when the pirates demanded a ransom of twenty talents, Caesar burst out laughing.
 They did not know, he said, who it was that they had captured, and he volunteered to pay fifty.”